open-learning/git4ol/README.md

 Now it's time to add steps to our lesson.
 Incrementally add commits to this branch with the commit message following this format:

 ```
-Step title as a one line
+Subject as a one line

 Instructions as multiple paragraphs
 ```